-Tina Robbins is entering her sixth season as the Head Women’s Basketball Coach at Crowder College.
+Tina Robbins is entering her seventh season as the Head Women’s Basketball Coach at Crowder College.
 The Lady ‘Riders have shown steady improvement during Robbins’ tenure.
 This past season they finished 29-6 while earning a Region 16 Championship, District K Championship and a Sweet 16 appearance at the NJCAA National Tournament.
 Robbins was named Region 16 Coach of the Year for the second straight season.
-While at Crowder, Robbins has coached multiple All-Region players, three Academic All-Americans, two All-Americans, and her 2011-2012 team was honored as an NJCAA All-Academic team.
+While at Crowder, Robbins has coached multiple All-Region players, four Academic All-Americans, three All-Americans, and her 2011-2012 team was honored as an NJCAA All-Academic team.

 As a player, Robbins, a former Kodak Honorable Mention All-American basketball player at Missouri State University, brings in the best possible credentials.
 She played on four conference championship Lady Bear teams from 1991-94 and went 104-23 as a player.
 She led her team to a Sweet Sixteen appearance in 1993 and a Final Four appearance in 1992.
 During the 1992 Final Four playoff run, she was named the NCAA Midwest Regional MVP.
 In her senior season, she was named to the Kodak All-American team, Missouri Valley Conference Tournament MVP, and Academic All-District VII.

 Robbins graduated from MSU in 1995 with a Bachelor of Science degree in Physical Education.
 Robbins received her Masters of Science degree in Physical Education from Emporia State University in 2005.